 I have to admit, I had a few label makers before I ever became an organizer.
 My first was a dark green Brother PT 65 that I purchased in 2005 when I became a teacher.
 I can guarantee you I labeled every single item in my 2nd grade classroom.
 Then I brought it home and did the same.

 Fast-forward to 2019, fourteen years later when I was starting my professional organizing business.
 Guess what I was still using?
 Yup.
-My trusty old Brother.
+My trusty old Brother label maker.
 While I have since upgraded to another Brother label maker—a much more expensive one with bells and whistles fitting for a professional organizer — my original label maker is still going strong.
 I’m a Brother fan (and no, this post isn’t sponsored).

-Basic Label Maker for Home Organization—The P-Touch PT70BM
+A Basic Label Maker for Home Organization

 If you’re looking for a basic label maker for home organization, I’m confident almost any label maker from the Brother brand would meet your needs.